andr3wV/WordsWithFriendsSolver/README.md

  $ python3 main.py <letters>
  ```

  **letters** : enter the the letters the user has available to them in a row without spaces.
-A blank letter is respresented by a '_' and order does not matter (e.g `w_ihoud`).
+A blank letter is respresented by a '_' and order does not matter (e.g `w-ihoud`).
 ## Possible Future Improvements/Contributions:

 - Screenshot your current WWF board